 - Order more products, as shipping surcharges mostly affect low dollar-value orders (under $100)

-- Ship to a post office in a nearby larger town (eg. CanadaPost Flex Delivery), if your postal code has a "zero" as the second digit
+- Ship to a post office in a nearby larger town (eg. CanadaPost Flex Delivery), especially if your postal code has a "zero" as the second digit

 The 3 above suggestions will eliminate 90% of the shipping surcharges.
 In rare situations, the shipping surcharges are unavoidable because shipping costs increase linearly with order value.